Dog Bites & Attacks

 • Landlords who would have (or should have) known that a tenant owned a dangerous animal may be held liable for animal bite injuries

-Legal Expertise in Dog Attacks
+Legal Expertise in Dog Bites & Attacks

 Dog bites can result in long-term medical treatment, including multiple surgeries, rehabilitation and therapy, and plastic surgery.
 Your legal options may depend on the city in which the attack occurred, so you need an aggressive legal team familiar with the law who will negotiate a settlement ensuring all future medical care is covered.